 See how to set safety features on devices you may share with your child.

-Internet Matters launches hard-hitting ad campaign as new research reveals 1 in 2 schoolchildren would not speak to their parents if upset by something online.
+New research reveals 1 in 2 schoolchildren would not speak to their parents if upset by something online.

 Global ICT leader becomes latest to join forces with e-safety organisation which helps parents keep their children safe online.

-Read how Mum Ali copes with the challenges of supporting children as they get their first phones
+Read how Mum Ali copes with the challenges of supporting children as they get their first phones.

 See how this mum of two is getting prepared to meet the challenge of her child moving to secondary school.